apache/shiro-site/how-to-contribute.md

 *   Try to at least offer a partial solution and not just a problem statement.
 *   Take the time to clearly explain your issue and write a concise email message.
 Less confusion facilitates fast and complete resolution.
 *   Do not bother to send an email reply that simply says "thanks".
 When the issue is resolved, that is the finish - end of thread.
 Reduce clutter.
-*   You would usually do any development work against the master branch in Git.
+*   You would usually do any development work against the main branch in Git.
 *   When sending a patch, you usually do not need to worry about which Git branch it should be applied to.
 The maintainers of the repository will decide.
 *   Keep all project-related discussion on the mailing list.
 It is much better to utilise the wider audience, rather than to break off into private discussion groups.
 You never know who else will have the answer to your issues, and anyway other people are interested in the outcome.
 *   Become familiar with the mailing lists.
 As you browse and search, you will see the way other people do things.
 Follow the leading examples.